phonometrica/phonometrica/docs/scripting/api/system.rst

 .. function:: get_temp_name()

-Returns the name of a temporary file which is guaranteed to be unique.
+Return the name of a temporary file which is guaranteed to be unique.

 ------------

 .. function:: get_base_name(path as String)

-Returns the file name part of ``path``, stripping all directories.
+Return the file name part of ``path``, stripping all directories.

 .. code:: phon